hydroweaver/flutter_simple_todo/README.md

-# combine
+# Flutter Todo App

 A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+## What's it about

+Make a todo app which provides simple task activies

+Resources from google:

 A few resources to get you started if this is your first Flutter project: